 • Never quit in the Dip due to short-term pain, because this is your opportunity to win big.

-In the book and our complete 9-page summary, we zoom in further on:
+In our complete version of The Dip summary we zoom in further on:

 • The dos and don’ts while you’re in The Dip;